 For lodging in Tulum, you can choose to stay in town or at the beach.
 The beach is obviously more expensive, but it might be worth the splurge to sleep in a beach cabana for a few nights.

 Playa Del Carmen is the party hub in the Riviera Maya and a lot of backpackers skip the town for this reason.
 We ended up living in Playa Del Carmen for a few months and the town actually grew on us.

 We loved our days at the beach and even got a tattoo here.

 Read about how we tried to find LGBT nightlife in Playa Del Carmen.
 Even if you don’t spend the night, you have to pass through the town in order to go to Cozumel Island!

-Cozumel Island is a must visit when backpacking Mexico.
+Cozumel Island is a must visit when backpacking Quintana Roo.
 The island is truly magical.
 But in my humble opinion: you have to rent a car in order to see the entire island.
 You can drive all the way around and watch the most beautiful sights in a few days.

 Read our guide to Cozumel here.